 Yoga, as expounded in Patanjali’s Yoga Sutras, extends far beyond mere physical exercises (asanas).
 It comprises an octuple path embodying moral principles (yamas and niyamas), breath regulation (pranayama), sense retreat (pratyahara), focus (dharana), meditation (dhyana), culminating in the sublime stage of ultra-consciousness (samadhi).
 Yoga is a comprehensive discipline that guides practitioners towards ethical living, self-purification, self-discipline, and self-realization.

-Meditation, integral to the practice of yoga, is a systematic technique for turning the attention inward and experiencing the innermost self, the soul.
-Numerous meditation methods are prescribed in the scriptures, including mantra meditation, breath awareness, visualizations, and contemplation upon the deities or universal concepts.
+Meditation, integral to yoga practice, is a systematic technique for turning the attention inward and experiencing the innermost self, the soul.
+Numerous meditation methods are prescribed in the scriptures, including mantra meditation, breath awareness, visualizations, and contemplation of the deities or universal concepts.

-Both yoga and meditation aim at calming the restless mind and achieving a state of inner peace and self-realization, leading to spiritual liberation, or moksha.
-In essence, they are tools in Sanatan Dharma for spiritual growth and understanding the divine reality within and around us.
+Both yoga and meditation aim to calm the restless mind and achieve inner peace and self-realization, leading to spiritual liberation, or Moksha.
+They are tools in Sanatan Dharma for spiritual growth and understanding the divine reality within and around us.

 Dharma: The Moral and Ethical Obligation in Perennial Dharma.

-The concept of dharma, a cornerstone of Sanatan Dharma, is multifaceted and encompasses moral law, righteousness, duty, and the path to living a fulfilling life.
+The concept of Dharma, a cornerstone of Sanatan Dharma, is multifaceted and encompasses moral law, righteousness, duty, and the path to living a fulfilling life.
 Rooted in the word ‘Dhri’, which means ‘to hold’, Dharma is a guiding principle that holds society and individuals together.
-It signifies the underlying moral and ethical duties and responsibilities that one must observe towards oneself, one’s family, society, and the world at large.
+It signifies the moral and ethical duties and responsibilities one must observe towards oneself, one’s family, society, and the world.

 At a macro level, Dharma embodies universal ethical and moral principles known as the Yamas and Niyamas.
-The principles of Yamas embrace the concepts of non-violence, represented by Ahimsa, truthfulness, known as Satya, the principle of non-stealing or Asteya, continence embodied by Brahmacharya, and Aparigraha representing non-covetousness.
-Similarly, the Niyamas include purity or Saucha, contentment or Santosha, austerity embodied by Tapas, Svadhyaya representing the study of scriptures, and surrendering to God, known as Ishvara Pranidhana.
+The tenets of Yamas embrace the concepts of non-violence, represented by Ahimsa, truthfulness, known as Satya, the principle of non-stealing or Asteya, continence embodied by Brahmacharya, and Aparigraha representing non-covetousness.
+Similarly, the Niyamas include purity or Saucha, contentment or Santosha, austerity incorporated by Tapas, Svadhyaya describing the study of scriptures, and surrendering to God, known as Ishvara Pranidhana.

 In the epic Mahabharata and the Bhagavad Gita, often described as the manual of Dharma, Lord Krishna enlightens Arjuna about his Dharma as a warrior—to fight against injustice and uphold righteousness.
-Dharma, in the context of Sanatan Dharma, therefore, is not just a set of rules but a way of life, a path that leads to harmony, peace, and ultimately, spiritual liberation (Moksha).
+In the context of Sanatan Dharma, Dharma is not just a set of rules but a way of life, a path that leads to harmony, peace, and, ultimately, spiritual liberation (Moksha).
 It is the moral compass guiding followers of Sanatan Dharma in their journey through life, shaping their actions and decisions in alignment with cosmic law and divine virtues.

 Understanding Temple Worship in Sanatan Dharma.

 Temple worship is a fundamental aspect of Sanatan Dharma, providing a sacred space for devotees to express their devotion, perform rituals, and seek divine blessings.
-Temples, known as mandirs, are considered the abodes of deities, symbolizing the divine cosmos.
-Each temple is consecrated through elaborate rituals, infusing it with divine energy and making it a vibrant spiritual center.
+Temples, known as mandirs, are considered the abodes of deities, symbolizing the heavenly cosmos.
+Each temple is consecrated through elaborate rituals, infusing it with divine energy and making it a vibrant spiritual centre.

 Devotees visit temples to offer prayers, perform pujas (ritual worship), participate in religious discourses, and celebrate festivals.
-A typical visit involves offering prayers to the deity, circumambulating the sanctum, listening to the Vedic chants, receiving prasad (sanctified food), and meditating in the serene environment.
+A typical visit involves:

-The priests, known as pujaris, perform a series of rituals throughout the day, including the arati (a ritual involving the waving of lamps before the deity), abhishekam (the ritual bathing of the deity), and the offering of food and flowers.
+The priests, known as pujaris, perform a series of rituals throughout the day, including the arati (a ritual involving the waving of lamps before the deity), abhisheka (the ritual bathing of the deity), and offering food and flowers.
 Devotees participate in these rituals, receiving the divine grace flowing through them.

 The Concept of Time Cycles in Sanatan Dharma